laurentj/slimerjs/docs/api/webpage.rst

 and the path of the current url.

 It returns true if the cookie has been really added.
-If cookies are disabled, the cookie is not added into the cookie database.
+If cookies are disabled, or if no page is loaded, the cookie is not added into the cookie database.

 Be careful about `the inconsistent behavior of the expiry property <cookies.html#expires>`_.